-A population segment is considered "significant" if its loss would constitute a significant gap in the range of the taxon.
-The American Samoa population of the spotless crake represents an important link in the Pacific range of the species; it is the link between the Central and Eastern Pacific portions of the species' range.
-The loss of this population could cause an increase of roughly 500 miles (805 kilometers) in the disjunction between the Central and Eastern Polynesian portions of the spotless crake's range in the Pacific, and could result in the increased isolation of the Marquesas and Society Islands populations by further limiting the potential for genetic exchange.
+A population segment is considered significant if its loss would constitute a significant gap in the range of the taxon.
+The American Samoa population of the spotless crake represents an important link in the Pacific range of the species; it is the link between the Central and Eastern Pacific portions of the species range.
+The loss of this population could cause an increase of roughly 805 km (500 mi) in the disjunction between the Central and Eastern Polynesian portions of the spotless crakes range in the Pacific, and could result in the increased isolation of the Marquesas and Society islands populations by further limiting the potential for genetic exchange.

-Based on the discreteness and significance of the American Samoa population of the spotless crake, the U.S. Fish and Wildlife Service (Service) considers this population to be a distinct vertebrate population segment which warrants review for listing under the Act.
+Based on the discreteness and significance of the American Samoa population of the spotless crake, the U.S. Fish and Wildlife Service (FWS) considers this population to be a distinct vertebrate population segment which warrants review for listing under the Act.
 The DPS of the spotless crake faces imminent, severe threats.
-See SUMMARY OF THREATS and Rationale for Listing Priority Number, below.
+See Summary of Threats and Rationale for Listing Priority Number sections, below.